webdev21/webdev21.github.io/README.md

 # webdev21.github.io
-The website for webdev for everyone, hi Sanjay welcome to the webdev website
+The website for webdev for everyone, welcome to the webdev website